MrBlinki/Libft/README.md

 This repo contains my libft library, first project of the 42Cursus.

-The lib will possibly evolve in the future, the branch "submission" is the state of the lib when submitted for evalutation of the project.
+The lib will possibly evolve in the future